TomHarrop/ird-5acc-paper/notes/outline.md

     - These are the "basal" TFs involved in branch meristem maturation in Oryza spp.
 * **Figure 4**:
     - Interaction between continent and stage (TFs where the DE between stages is different for African and Asian rice).
-    - Discuss these TFs wrt. phenotypic differences between African and Asian rice that could be related to differential expression of these genes
+    - Discuss these TFs wrt. phenotypic differences between African and Asian rice that could be related to differential expression of these genes.
+African species have fewer secondary branches.
-    - I'm not sure about this section, maybe supplementary data, or remove
 * **Figure 5**:
-    - Each domesticated accession wrt. to its wild relative (interaction between stage and accession)
+    - Each domesticated accession wrt. to its wild relative (interaction between stage and accession).
+The wild accessions have fewer primary branches compared to the domesticated accessions.
         + rufipogon vs. indica
         + barthii vs. glaberrima
         + rufipogon vs. japonica (*maybe*)